himansh-m/fluffy-octo-computing-machine/README.md

 - The ChessPiecesArray.png might be a little different from the standard.
 The reason being the black pieces weren't visible on the board.
 - If you want you can change any png files with a suitable replacement.
 Just make sure the sizes are the same.
 - You can use the above FEN string simulator to turn your chess game into a GUI.
-- I have also loaded a font in there.
-If you want to write something on the screen the font is already loaded.